 Remember IM professionals who have served the Atlantic region.

 Read more about the SIM Memorial Fund

 The SIM Memorial Fund was established in memory of librarians and information professionals with an enduring connection to SIM, the profession, and our IM community.
-The eventual goal of this fund is to provide scholarship support to incoming MLIS students, and in turn continue the legacy of those information management leaders who are no longer with us.
+The eventual goal of this fund is to provide scholarship support to incoming MI students, and in turn continue the legacy of those information management leaders who are no longer with us.

 More Giving Opportunities